pulumi/docs/content/docs/intro/console/collaboration/teams.md

 Organization admins can add a new team by going to the organization's **Teams** tab and selecting **Create team**.
-Organization members can also be granted permissions to create teams in the organization settings.
+Organization members can also be granted permissions to create teams from the **Access** section of the organization **Settings** tab.
 Any member who creates a team will automatically be assigned the team admin role.

 #### GitHub-based Teams